ARAldhafeeri/gatewatch/README.md

 new GrantQuery(enforcedPolicy).role("user").can(["delete", "create", "random"]).on("post").grant(); // returns false
 ```

-- example of checking onwership of a resource and using it to authorize
+- example of checking onwership of a resource and using it to authorize with onlyIf
 ```JavaScript
 const ac = new AccessControl(policy);